 The spectrometer restricts your view to the m = 0 and m = +1 orders of the diffraction pattern.
 Practice holding your spectrometer at the correct viewing angle.
-The "pointers" on the cardboard body sections mark the position of the slit.
-Aim the pointers at the light source to allow light to enter the slit.
-You should be able to view the colors along the scale printed on the film.
+There is a slit on the wide end of the spectrometer (as shown in the picture to the right).
+Aim the spectrometer's slit at the light source to allow light to enter the spectrometer.
+You should be able to view the colors along the scale printed on the film by looking through the eyepiece.

 Look at the scale on the spectrometer.
 The top units are electron volts (eV).
 This is simply an alternate unit of energy.
 The conversion factor to Joules is $1 \text{ eV} = 1.6 \times 10^{-19} \text{ J}$.
 This energy unit is used frequently for the energy electrons have in atoms.
-The bottom scale is in nanometers ($1 \text{ nm} = 10^{-9} \text{ m}$) and corresponds to the wavelength of the light.
+The bottom scale is in nanometers $(1 \text{ nm} = 10^{-9} \text{ m})$ and corresponds to the wavelength of the light.
 Confirm that you see red light at approximately 650 nm and blue light at approximately 450 nm.

 Before you use the spectrometer to precisely measure wavelengths (and hence identify elements), you must confirm that the wavelength scale is correctly installed.
 To do this, use the bright green line that is present in the spectrum of the fluorescent ceiling lights.
 This line is known to have a wavelength of 546 nm, as written on the top of the spectrometer.
 (In fact, there is an additional hash mark on the wavelength scale corresponding to exactly this wavelength.)
 If necessary, you can slide the film scale to the left or right in its curved slot to adjust the calibration.
 If the emission lines don't appear to fall on the film scale, you can also rotate the grating lens in its holder to adjust what you see.
 Check that you see this line in the correct place on the scale.
-If you are unsure if you have properly set up your spectrometer, check with your TA or another member of your lab group.
+If you are unsure if you have properly set up your spectrometer, check with your TA or LTAC.